 - In Concession, a good part of the plot appears to be influenced, directly or indirectly, by the ghost of Joel's sister Miranda.
 After Melusine's murder, she too comes back as a vengeful ghost, probably influencing Artie avenging this "honour killing" on the entire Dolphin community.

 - Inverted (and exploited) in Yet Another Fantasy Gamer Comic, where baron Greyfort arranges for his burial ceremony to be carried out wrong so that his ghost can keep an eye on his family.

-- The Boondocks episode "Stinkmeaner Strikes Back" features the spirit of Colonel H. Stinkmeaner (an elderly jerkass who was accidentally killed by Robert Freeman in a street fight from an earlier episode) rising out of Hell to seek revenge on his old enemy.
-Stinkmeaner possesses the body of Robert's friend Tom DuBois, eventually coming over to Robert's house to try and murder him.
+- Played for Laughs in The Boondocks episode "Stinkmeaner Strikes Back".
+The spirit of Colonel H. Stinkmeaner (an elderly jerkass who was accidentally killed by Robert Freeman in a street fight from an earlier episode) rises out of Hell to seek revenge on his old enemy.
+Stinkmeaner possesses the body of Robert's oblivious friend Tom DuBois, eventually coming over to Robert's house to try and murder him.

 - In the first episode of DuckTales (2017), the triplets and Webby accidentally summon a Ghost Pirate coming for "Scrooge McDuck's head", implying that he's seeking revenge on Scrooge.
 The old duck defeats him by giving him the head of a statue of him, which makes the ghost vanish.

-- Gravity Falls: The Monster of the Week for "Northwest Mansion Mystery" is a ghost lumberjack who came to seek revenge on the Northwest family, as their ancestors went back on a deal and indirectly killed him.
-He only manages to find peace when Pacifica, the Northwest's White Sheep, opens the gates, allowing the townsfolk to enter the mansion and finally fulfil the deal.
+- Gravity Falls: The Monster of the Week for "Northwest Mansion Mystery" is a ghost lumberjack who came to seek revenge on the Northwest family, as their ancestors went back on a deal and indirectly killed him and his fellow lumberjacks.
+He only manages to find peace when Pacifica, the Northwest family's White Sheep, opens the gates, allowing the townsfolk to enter the mansion and finally fulfill the deal.